Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Abstract

 \section{Abstract}

 Despite rapid progress in artificial intelligence, current systems struggle with the interconnected challenges that define real-world decision making.
-Practical domains, such as business management, require optimizing an open-ended and multi-faceted objective, actively learning environment dynamics from sparse experience, planning over long horizons in stochastic settings, and reasoning over spatial information.
-Yet existing human--AI benchmarks isolate subsets of these capabilities, limiting our ability to assess holistic decision-making competence.
-We introduce \envname\ (\envacro), an amusement-park simulator designed to evaluate an agent’s ability to model its environment, anticipate long-term consequences under uncertainty, and strategically operate a complex business.
-We provide human baselines and a comprehensive evaluation of state-of-the-art LLM agents, finding that humans outperform these systems by 6.5× on easy mode and 9.8× on medium mode.
-Our analysis reveals persistent weaknesses in long-horizon optimization, sample-efficient learning, spatial reasoning, and world modelling.
+Practical domains such as business management require open-ended optimization, actively learning environment dynamics from sparse experience, planning over long horizons in stochastic settings, and reasoning over spatial information.
+Yet no existing human--AI benchmarks assess how well agents integrate these challenges in a grounded decision-making context.
+To this end, we introduce \envname\ (\envacro), an amusement-park simulator designed to evaluate an agent’s ability to model its environment, anticipate long-term consequences under uncertainty, and strategically operate a complex business.
+We provide expert human performance and a comprehensive evaluation of state-of-the-art agents, finding experts outperform these systems by 11.4× on easy mode and 15.3× on medium mode.
+Our analysis reveals persistent weaknesses in long-horizon planning, sample-efficient learning, spatial reasoning, and modelling uncertainty.
 By unifying these challenges within a single environment, \envacro\ offers a new foundation for benchmarking agents capable of adaptable decision making.
 Code: \url{https://github.com/Skyfall-Research/MAPs}